-Answer: Thanks to the referee for the compliment.
-The successful completion of this experiment relied on recent development in the production and the control of high-quality polarized electron beams, a result of collaborative efforts that went beyond the collaboration of this experiment and even the Jefferson Lab community.
+Response: We thank the referee for the positive assessment of our experiment.
+The successful completion of this experiment relied on recent developments in the production and the control of high-quality polarized electron beams, a result of collaborative efforts that went beyond the collaboration of this experiment and even the Jefferson Lab community.